 The NEF Code of Conduct can be found here.
 Any attendee found not following the Code of Conduct can be dismissed from NEF.

-Day visitor check-in begins at 7:30am in the dining hall.
-At that time, you will deposit your printed medical form.
+Day visitor check-in begins at 7:30am in the Admin Building.
 You are able to participate in all Saturday programs including training, afternoon, program, the patch auction, and the Saturday Night Show.
 All day visitors must check out of camp by 11:30pm on Saturday.

 Accommodations

-No, we will be using the canvas tents in each campsite.
+No, we will be using the canvas tents in the campsite.
 You are welcome to bring your own tent if you would prefer.

-The first meal at NEF will be the cracker barrel on Friday night at 9pm after the opening show.
-Attendees should plan to bring their own dinner or stop somewhere on their way to Camp Squanto.
+The first full meal at NEF will be Saturday at breakfast.
+There will be the cracker barrel on Friday night at 9pm after the opening show that will service light snacks/appetizers.
+Attendees should plan to bring their own dinner or stop somewhere on their way to NEF.
 The last meal will be breakfast on Sunday morning.